Classroom Organization That Builds Community (Not Just a Pretty Room)

 The shifts that make you walk into school with confidence instead of dread.

-Because when students feel trusted, they rise to meet that trust.
+Because when students feel trusted, they rise.

 When they feel respected, they return it.